valeriucojocari1998/Store_Angular_1/src/README.txt

 9) Checkout page, display all products from cart -- done
 10) Remove products from checkout -- done
 11) Checkout form to order the products -- done
-12) Keep products from the shopping cart in the local storage -- not done
+12) Keep products from the shopping cart in the local storage -- done

 Need to do
-12) Keep products from the shopping cart in the local storage -- not done
+All done